 After looking at a plethora of adobo recipes, I decided that I didn’t even need a slow cooker.
 Not only was it easy but it only required a few ingredients that I already had in my pantry.
 The result was super tender, juicy, tangy chicken that can be served over rice or cellophane noodles.
 YUM!

-I used bone in drumsticks and thighs for this recipe but you could really use any cut of chicken you’d like (or beef or pork for that matter).
-I removed the skin off of the thighs but left it on the drumsticks just because I didn’t know which I’d prefer.
-The skin on was definitely better.
+I used bone in drumsticks for this recipe but you could really use any type of chicken pieces you’d like (or beef or pork for that matter).
+I suggest leaving the skin on your chicken pieces to add more flavor and texture to the final product.
 It crisps up nicely in the last step and keeps the meat nice and moist.

 Chicken adobo is a classic Filipino dish made with chicken marinated in soy sauce and spices, then cooked till tender.